- University >

 Makerspace Friedberg – promote ideas and start-up skills

-prof Dr. -Ing.
+Prof. Dr.-Ing.
 Udo Fiedler, MSc.
-Christian Abt, Department of Industrial Engineering, Technische Hochschule Mittelhessen - discussion
+Christian Abt, Department Business Administration and Engineering , Technische Hochschule Mittelhessen - discussion

-In an entertaining lecture, Johannes Schmid and Nils Seipel will report to the agency "flux - impulse" on the "Makerspace Gießen " project: How do you inspire the entire spectrum of society for digital technologies?
-How do you prepare topics such as 3D printing and artificial intelligence for such a framework?
-What educational opportunities and technologies are offered for this?
-How can students, companies or citizens benefit from Makerspace?
-First insights into the developed prototypes are also offered and further results are presented.
+In an entertaining presentation, Johannes Schmid and Nils Seipel from the agency "flux – impulse" will talk about the "Makerspace Giessen " project: How do you inspire the entire spectrum of society for digital technologies?
+How do you prepare topics like 3D printing and artificial intelligence for such a context?
+What educational opportunities and technologies are available for this?
+How can students, companies, and citizens benefit from the makerspace?
+They will also offer initial insights into the developed prototypes and present further results.

-“From “Äppel to Apple”, this is the motto under which Prof. Udo Fiedler and Christian Abt (Department of Industrial Engineering) report on the promotion of ideas and start-up skills at the THM .
+“From “Äppel to Apple”, this is the motto under which Prof. Udo Fiedler and Christian Abt (FB Business Administration and Engineering ) report on the promotion of ideas and start-up skills at THM.
 How do we pick up young people where others give up their ideas?
 How do we bring these ideas to life?
-And how do we close the gap between theoretical lectures and practical professional life for this purpose?
-The new start-up ecosystem "Gründer:innenherz" at THM answers these questions with creative concepts under the values "Sustainable, Agile, Innovative and Learning" (SAIL).
-In a short pitch, the speakers will show you how ideas can find a breeding ground in the emerging THM incubator between Makerspace, SAIL and the WI learning factory and how Apples can be discovered between the apples.
+And to this end, how do we close the gap between theoretical lectures and the practical professional world?
+The new start-up ecosystem “Gründer:innenherz” at THMaddresses these questions with creative concepts under the values “Sustainable, Agile, Innovative and Learning” (SAIL).
+The speakers will show you in a short pitch how ideas find a breeding ground in the THM emerging incubator between Makerspace, SAIL and the WI Lernfabrik and how apples are discovered among the apples.

 The events take place in cooperation with the Bildungsforum im Stadtmarketing und Verkehrsverein Friedberg e.
 V. instead.